 Normally, the “primary” location or “usual,” “common” or “standard” function is defined by the “open” logic and the optional response is programmed (encoded) by connection to Program Common.

-One means of reducing the program pins to make use of an Airplane Personality Module (APM) (see Section 2.10.4) and another is to make the programmable aspects of the system to be encoded in the onboard loadable software.
+One means of reducing the program pins is to encode the programmable aspects of the system in the onboard loadable software via the Operational Program Configuration (OPC) per ARINC 665-3.

 Analog Interfaces